Equalization Factors 2006-2019

 - If individual townships are not successfully equalized to 33.33 (the statutory level), the State of Illinois will apply one uniform State Equalization Factor to the entire county.

-- The Winnebago County State equalization factor has been 1.0000 (no further adjustment) for 20 consecutive years.
+- The Winnebago County State equalization factor over the years has generally been a 1.0000.

 - By comparison, Cook County's 2008 equalization factor was 2.9786, up from 2.8439 in 2007.